 Settle to do some work until the family wakes up, or listen to a podcast, I’m into Tim Ferris. (see the book that got me into our new way of living here)

 Watch the villagers heading to the fields in horses and carts or pushing wheelbarrows.

 Not Boiling Eggs

 They wake up, slowly, usually Boo first.
 Sometimes he makes himself pancakes or fried eggs, he’s enjoying cooking on our little stove.

 I saw some ridiculous chart the other day of “chores” kids should be able to do by particular ages.
-One of the chores was boil an egg and I think the suggested age was 6.
-Well he can’t boil an egg, we don’t eat boiled eggs, but he makes killer pancakes!
+One of the chores was to boil an egg and I think the suggested age was 6.
+Well, he can’t boil an egg, we don’t eat boiled eggs, but he makes killer pancakes!
 Sometimes he’ll even make enough for his brother and dad.
 Boo reads as they eat at the table in the porch.
 I don’t care if it’s bad table manners, I love that he reads so much.

 The morning sunshine streams in and warms the boys, I flit around providing drinks, condiments, coffees and general support.

 After breakfast they usually go outside, collect bunches of clover and dandelions for Bun Bun, ride their bikes or generally muck about.